auycro/auycro.github.io/_posts/2016-08-31-amazon-job-interview.md

  - Write how the stack work (push, pop)
  - Write down the insert function in Heap

-Because I did some practice in Java, I tried to answer it all in Java also.
+I did some practice in Java, then I tried to answer it all in Java also.
-And I can finish it all in terminal.
+The reason behind is I can finished some tasks by using terminal only.
 (Use vim as editor and compile it with javac)

 And that's it...
 I got rejected from Amazon.